 Sustainability in Design

 Prof.dr.ir.
-Andy van den Dobbelsteen, Professor of Climate Design & Sustainability at the Faculty of Architecture, was involved in the development to realize this.
+Andy van den Dobbelsteen, Professor of Climate Design & Sustainability at the Faculty of Architecture, was involved in the development to realize this energy neutral system.
 Together with students and teachers, the design was realized in collaboration with Royal HaskoningDHV (construction & project management), Valstar Simonis (technical installations) and DGMR (building physics, sustainability and fire safety).
 The combination Hurks (contractor) and Kuijpers (installer) realized the building.

 Read more about the Pulse building at Delft University of Technology website.